Essential Website Maintenance – Thursday 9th January 2020

 What are you doing?

 We’re installing a rock barricade in front of the current promenade, from Rotary Way to the area known as Splash Point (at the Old Colwyn Arches end of the prom).
-This rock barricade will be built to the same height as the existing promenade level.
-When funding is available for future phases, we will increase the rock barricade to its final required height and raise the promenade 2m higher.
+This rock barricade will be built to the same height as the existing promenade level initially.

-As part of the works, we will also add step access to the beach through the rocks and a fishing platform.
+As part of the works, we are also adding step access to the beach through the rocks and a fishing platform.

 How does it work?